Writing Children’s Books

 With award-winning children’s fiction authors and a dedicated children’s and young adult fiction editorial team.

-Instant access to the online course perfectly suited to those starting to write a children’s book, and both follow-on courses to write and complete your book.
+Begin with the Classic, our storytelling foundation, suited to those starting to write a children’s book, with follow-on classes to write and complete your book.

 Enjoy the company of your children’s and young adult writing group, with online readings and workshops.

-We’ll examine children’s novels and young adult fiction books that have become some of the most enduring works of fiction ever published.
+Explore the children’s novels and young adult fiction books that have become some of the most enduring works of fiction ever published and learn to write yours.
 You’ll be guided how to combine their storytelling secrets with your own unique interests.
 Discover the secret sauce used by the great children’s authors J.K.
 Rowling, J.R.R.
 Tolkien, C.S.
 Lewis, Richmal Crompton, Frances Hodgson Burnett, Hans Christian Andersen, Mark Haddon and Philip Pullman, as well as the contemporary books for children shaking the industry.
-You’ll go on to write with an award winning bestselling children’s fiction author.
+You’ll go on to write with an award-winning bestselling children’s fiction author.

 Piers Torday